Cheddar - an open-source real-time schedulability tool/scheduling simulator

 - With uniprocessor, Multiprocessor and hierarchical scheduling policies

-- With usual uniprocessor : RM, DM, LLF, EDF, POSIX queue policies (SCHED_RR/FIFO/OTHER),
+- With usual uniprocessor: RM, DM, LLF, EDF, POSIX queue policies (SCHED_RR/FIFO/OTHER),

 EDH, MUF, Round-Robin, D-over, time sharing policies

-- DAG models : HLFET
+- DAG models: HLFET

-- With hierarchical scheduling policies: several TSP scheduling policies including ARINC 653 and
+- With hierarchical scheduling policies: several TSP scheduling policies including ARINC

 aperiodic servers (sporadic, deferable, polling,